JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 I shook my head again, “I thought that if I just gave it time, I would be able to feel less…,” I said before exhaling.
 “But I guess in the end, deep down, I just really didn’t want to be alone in my thoughts.
 For a while, my mind manifested Grayson to be that person but it only encouraged me to stay in that nightmare.”

 Charlie continued to stare deeply into the sunrise.
 His mind remained in deep thought for a little while before saying, “It will get better Erin.
-There will be days where you won’t believe that, and that’s okay we will get through this together.
+There will be days where you won’t believe that, and that’s okay, we will get through this together.
 But when it does happen…you should come up here and watch this.
 See that a brand-new day is about to begin.
 Take a deep breath.
 Reset.
 Then start again.”

 I didn’t say much in response, but he knew I understood.